sidiousvic/sidious.pizza/about.md

 <br>

-> Men with courage and character always seem sinister to the rest.
+> “Laugh and the world laughs with you, snore and you sleep alone.”

 <br>